supervisely-ecosystem/train-mmdetection-v3/README.md

 # How To Use Custom Model Outside The Platform

-We have a [Jupyter Notebook](https://github.com/supervisely-ecosystem/serve-mmdetection-v3/blob/master/inference_outside_sly.ipynb) as an example of how you can use your custom trained model outside Supervisely.
-First, download the `config.py` file and model weights (`.pth`) from Superviesly Team Files.
-Then, run the [notebook](https://github.com/supervisely-ecosystem/serve-mmdetection-v3/blob/master/inference_outside_sly.ipynb) and follow its instructions.
+You can use your trained models outside Supervisely platform without any dependencies on Supervisely SDK.
+You just need to download config file and model weights (.pth) from Team Files, and then you can build and use the model as a normal model in mmdetection 3.0.
+See this [Jupyter Notebook](https://github.com/supervisely-ecosystem/train-mmdetection-v3/blob/master/inference_outside_supervisely.ipynb) for details.

 A base code example is here:
 ```python